 The Board of Directors Recommends a Vote FOR Items 1, 2 and 3.
+1. Election of Class III directors: John V. Hanson Gerald C. Kitch Robert J. Olson 0 Vote FORoVote WITHHELDall nomineesfrom all nominees(except as marked) (Instructions: To withhold authority to vote for any indicated nominee, write the number(s) of the nominee(s) in the box provided to the right.)
+2. Ratification of the appointment of Independent Registered Public Acc Deloitte & Touche LLP as Winnebago Industries, Inc. countants for our fiscal year 2009.
+0 For o Against o Abstain 3. .
+To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.
+Address Change?
+Mark Box o Indicate changes below: D ate

-1. Election of Class II directors: 02 Jerry N. Currie Lawrence A. Erickson John E. Herlitz O Vote FOR all nominees (except as marked) O Vote WITHHELD from all nominees o vote for any indicated nominee, in the box provided to the right.)
-2. Ratification of the appointment of Deloitte & Touche LLP as Winnebago Industries, Inc. Independent Registered Public Accountants for our fiscal year 2008.
-O For o Against O Abstain 3.
-To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof. Αc ldress Change?
-Mark Box (O Indi icate changes below: Date Date Signature(s) in Box Please sign exactly as your name(s) appears on Proxy.
-If in joint tenancy, all persons must sign.
+Signature(s) in Box Please sign exactly as your name(s) appears on Proxy.
+If held in joint tenancy, all persons must sign.
 Trustees, administrators, etc., should include title and authority.
-Corporations should provide full name of corporation an of authorized officer signing the proxy. sign.
-Trustees, le title and authority. name of corporation and title
+Corporations should provide full name of corporation and title of authorized officer signing the proxy.